Ski tour

 Approach:

-When arriving by car, form car pools.
+If arriving by car, please form car pools.

 Route PlannerPark: